Rosie Duffield

-Rosemary Clare Duffield (born 1 July 1971) is a British politician who was elected as Member of Parliament (MP) for Canterbury in 2017.
+Rosemary Clare Duffield (born 1 July 1971) is a British politician who has been Member of Parliament (MP) for Canterbury since being elected in 2017.
 After resigning as a member of the Labour Party in September 2024, she is an independent.

 Early life

 Rosemary Clare Duffield was born on 1 July 1971 in Norwich, and later moved to south-east London, where her father worked as an anti-terrorism police officer.
 She left school at the age of 16 with no qualifications and completed an administration apprenticeship at Guy's Hospital in Central London.
 She then attended a further education college.
 She moved to Canterbury in 1998 and worked as a primary school teaching assistant in various schools, before becoming briefly a political satire writer.

 In 2015 she stood for Labour in the St Stephen's ward of Canterbury City Council where both seats were won by the Conservative Party.